odoo/documentation/content/applications/productivity/documents.rst

 ..
 Note::
-   - The links added to your workspace using the :ref:`Add a Link <documents/add-a-link>` option cannot be shared and are, therefore, excluded.
+   - The links added to your workspace using the :ref:`Add a Link <documents/add-a-link>` option cannot be shared and are, therefore, excluded;
    - When tags are applied to a shared workspace, users can exclusively access the documents associated with those tags.